How Shawn Overcame Addiction and Stifling Debt For His Family’s Future

 “Through the values and principles that I learned through Money Mentors, I learned I had to budget my life and I had to sober up.”

 Restarting his life after rehab, he had a new perspective on life and was ready to pick up where he left off with his counsellor.
-In 2017, he reached back out to Deanna to set more financial goals and at the age of 49, he was ready to pick himself up from rock bottom.
+He reached out to his counsellor to set more financial goals and at the age of 49, he was ready to pick himself up from rock bottom.

 “I looked at my pension one day and I made a decision that I was going to pay off all my debt, live free and not to worry about anything!”

-It was this decision that propelled Shawn into reaching his financial goals and on September 2017, he paid off his debt in full, 2 years ahead of his repayment plan.
+It was this decision that propelled Shawn into reaching his financial goals and he managed to pay off his debt in full, 2 years ahead of his repayment plan.

-“The biggest relief was when I cut out a $60,000 check to pay off my creditors in September!”
+“The biggest relief was when I cut out a $60,000 check to pay off my creditors!”

 Building a new life, Shawn quickly adopted a new lifestyle, integrating what he learned in the program to budget his current spending and savings.